 Triton is a very well known and established company bringing electric shower for more than 30 years.
-Triton T8oz is the best electric shower in our list.
+Triton T8oz is the best electric shower in my list.

 This shower is designed to cover all footprints by the previous electric shower, so no untilled areas will be visible and no additional work needed.

 Shower head features 5 different spray type options.

 This electric shower is truly meant to be an easy install.
 With features like Swivel fit – which is a fully reversible water inlet for left and right connections, or a Swing Fit, which is the same but for cables.

 Check out this product video:

 It has an analog dial for manual temperature control as well as ECO setting for saving energy.

 Multiple entry points for both water and electricity will make your life much easier when installing this electric shower.

-Triton Martinique another great electric shower.
+Triton Martinique is another great electric shower.
 If you are worried about limescale build-up, you don’t need to.
 This electric shower has so called, phased shutdown, or limescale resistant shutdown, which should minimize a build-up of limescale.